By Karl Sobylak

 Karl Sobylak, Senior Product Manager, Product Development at Lighthouse, is responsible for the innovation, development, and deployment of cutting-edge big data analytic based products that create better and more optimized legal outcomes, including the reduction of cost and risk.
 With more than 16 years of expertise in the legal industry, creating data-centric solutions, and applying risk mitigation tactics, Karl possesses a strong background that has allowed him to help reduce legal costs, improve precision and recall rates, and gain favorable legal results.
 If you are interested in this topic or love to talk about big data and analytics, feel free to reach out to Karl at KSobylak@lighthouseglobal.com.

-If you would like to submit content or write an article for the E-Discovery, Information Governance & Cybersecurity Section, please email Kara Sikorski at firstname.lastname@example.org.
+To subscribe to more E-Discovery, Information Governance & Cyberscurity news like the article above, click here to update your news subscriptions.
+If you would like to submit content or write an article for the IndyBar, please email Kara Sikorski at firstname.lastname@example.org.